kebasaa/SCIO-read/README.md

 In this small project, I'm trying to create a Python library to read the SCiO scans directly.
 As I'm not very experienced, this is first going to be a documentation effort of the device, and hopefully in the future also some code to make it work.
 Any input and help is appreciated.

 ## Measurement principles
 The SCiO illuminates the sample with a light and measures the reflected light in a number of wavebands.
 This measured spectrum is then used in large online databases to identify the content of the sample.
-Obviously, I'm trying to gain access raw data as I don't care too much about the online tools.
+Obviously, I'm trying to gain access raw data so I don't care too much about the online tools.

 Consumer Physics describes the process as follows in their forum: he spectrometer breaks down the light to its spectrum (the spectra), which includes all the information required to detect the result of this interaction between the illuminated light and the molecules in the sample.
 This means that SCiO analyses the overall spectra that is received and, comparing it to different algorithms and information provided, identifies or evaluates it.